YM-Xiu/AR-VIM/README.md

     - Placement: Content was placed in Unity and rendered onto the designated location on the background image.

   - **Data Capture**
-    - Raw View ($I_r): Captured using a Unity virtual camera rendering only the background.
+    - Raw View ($I_r$): Captured using a Unity virtual camera rendering only the background.
     - Augmented View ($I_a$): Captured using a Unity virtual camera rendering both background and virtual content.
     - Device: Samsung Galaxy S25 smartphone.
     - Output: Video pairs.